-Patenting is rare.
-The firm at the $75^{th}$ percentile of the patenting distribution files no patents, and the $95^{th}$ percentile firm files only 4 patents.
-The $99^{th}$ percentile firm files 26 patents, and the top four firms file around 2,000.
-By contrast, innovation is quite common: only a quarter of firms report no process or product innovations in the past year, while half report having both (Table B11).
+Fact 5.
+Techies are positively associated with patenting and innovation.
+The R&D survey provides information on firms' patent filings and product and process innovation.
+As is observed elsewhere, patenting is rare.
+The firm at the 75th percentile of the patenting distribution files no patents, and the 95th percentile firm files only 4 patents.
+The 99th percentile firm files 26 patents, and the top four firms file around 2,000.
+In contrast, innovation is quite common: only a quarter of firms report no process or product innovations in the past year, while half report having both (Table B11).
+We match the survey outcomes with the information on techies from the DADS.

 Patenting correlates positively with all types of R&D expenditures in the R&D survey: internal or external, wages or other expenses (Table B12).
-Interestingly, the strongest correlation between innovation and patenting is with R&D wages and internal R&D. When we match the R&D survey to our data from the DADS we find a positive correlation between the techie wage bill and firms' patenting (Table B13).
-This correlation is mostly driven by R&D techies, with a smaller correlation for ICT techies.
+Interestingly, the strongest correlation between innovation and patenting is with R&D wages and internal R&D. We find a positive correlation between the techie wage bill (from DADS) and firms' patenting (Table B13).
+This correlation is particularly strong for R&D techies.

-Using the matched dataset we also find that techies are positively related to both product and process innovation (Table B14).
+We also find that techies are positively related to both product and process innovation (Table B14).
 Interestingly, the R&D and ICT techie wage bills are similarly correlated with product innovation (although in non-manufacturing the relationship for ICT techies is not statistically significant).
 In contrast, Other techies are uncorrelated with product innovation.
 The R&D and Other techie wage bills are positively related to process innovation (although in non-manufacturing the relationship for R&D techies is not statistically significant).
 In contrast, ICT techies are not associated with process innovation.